ramongss/ramongss.github.io/content/authors/admin/_index.md

 I've been researching on applications of machine learning and artificial intelligence approaches to time series forecasting :chart_with_upwards_trend:.
 Some applications of forecasting in diverse datasets, such as: [Wind energy of a turbine in a wind farm in Brazil](https://www.sciencedirect.com/science/article/pii/S0142061522005051); [COVID-19 cases in Brazil and USA context coupled with meteorological variables](https://www.sciencedirect.com/science/article/abs/pii/S0960077920304252); and [Cryptocurrecy (Bitcoin) price over time](https://ieeexplore.ieee.org/document/9207152).

-I am a [#rstats](https://www.r-project.org/) user, currently learning more about Python :snake:.
+I am a [#rstats](https://www.r-project.org/) and [Python](https://www.python.org/) programmer.
 I'm also an amateur guitarist :guitar: who recorded some rock singles on [Spotify](https://open.spotify.com/artist/5H5Ht9iimWk5MVXMQV3Ta9?si=yriOrXVKScSGYsjDfVdEUw) (check it out).
 You can find me on [Twitter](https://twitter.com/ramongss) :envelope: (or any other social account) and perhaps we can curse the latest Star Wars trilogy together :sweat_smile: (still sad about that).